about me

 America and the five years I spent in State College serving food to people from

-to love deeply and give freely to people even when means saying goodbye time
+all over the world.
+Through those experiences God has taught me to love deeply and give freely to people even when it means saying goodbye time

 after time.
 My testimony is that it’s always worth planting trees, even if you